-Also, be careful when you use the attachments on the gun.
-That is because attachments are used to grease openings that are exceptionally small in size.
+Also, be careful when you use any of the grease gun attachments.
+This is because attachments are used to grease openings that are exceptionally small in size.
 Needles attachments, too, can cut into the skin.
 So, you want to make sure that you handle these accessories with the utmost care.
 Any grease that seeps into a cut can lead to a serious infection.

 Clean the Nozzle before Use

-You also want to ensure that the right type of grease is used.
-Make sure you clean the nozzle before you use the gun too.
+Make sure you clean the nozzle before you use the gun.
+In addition you want to ensure that the right type of grease is used.
 Then squirt a very small bit of grease from the nozzle.
-Clean of the nozzle with a cloth before you attach it to a fitting.
+Clean up the nozzle with a cloth before you attach it to a fitting.

 Focus on the Gun’s Proper Use